-Then fill out the form to register and usee your email address to create an account, or select Continue with Google, Facebook or Apple.
+Then fill out the form to register and use your email address to create an account, or select Continue with Google, Facebook, or Apple.

 Want to start on the app?
 Just simply download the app, and tap sign up.
 Fill out the form the same as above and sign in!
 You can also add a profile picture and fill out your bio on your public profile.

-You can also choose to open a shop by selecting “Open a Shop” at the bottom of the site.
+You can also choose to open an Etsy shop by selecting “Open a Shop” at the bottom of the site.

 How to Set Up an Etsy Account to Sell

-Wanting to set up an Etsy account to start selling?
+Want to set up an Etsy account to start selling?
 You can do this by clicking on Sell on Etsy on Etsy.com and setting up your account.
-Enter in your email, name and password, and clicking Register.
+Enter your email, name, and password, and click Register.